ramadiaz/xanny-go/README.md

 - **Auto-Migrations**: Automated database migrations using a dedicated migration script for seamless schema updates.
 - **Makefile Automation**: Includes a Makefile for common tasks such as running the application, building binaries, and executing migrations.

-### Why Use Xanny Go Template?
+### Why Use Xanny Go?

 This template is ideal for developers looking for a ready-to-use, yet flexible structure for their Go backend projects.
 By providing essential features out-of-the-box, it allows you to focus on building core functionalities without worrying about boilerplate code.

 ### Built With

-Xanny Go Template is built using a combination of powerful tools and libraries that enable fast, scalable, and secure backend development.
+Xanny Go is built using a combination of powerful tools and libraries that enable fast, scalable, and secure backend development.
 Here's a list of the technologies and frameworks used in this project:

 * ![Go](https://img.shields.io/badge/GO-blue?style=for-the-badge&logo=go&logoColor=white)
 * ![Gin Framework](https://img.shields.io/badge/Gin-blue?style=for-the-badge&logo=gin&logoColor=fff)